 - Raising your credit score.
 Insurance companies recognize a measurable trend where those with higher credit scores tend to be more responsible with their property.
 That can translate into lower premiums.

-6. Tap professional perks.
 See if you’re eligible for group discounts.
 Employers and industry associations often partner with an insurer to offer low-cost coverage through an affinity discount.
-For example, NEA Member Benefits partners with California Casualty to offer an educator-friendly auto and home insurance program that features summer and holiday skip-payment options, as well as several discounts.
-You can also add earthquake insurance and flood insurance to your policy.
+For example, NEA Member Benefits offers the NEA Auto & Home Insurance Program that features NEA member discounts on auto, home, condo and renters insurance.

 Location also influences risk and therefore insurance costs, too.
 Rates will vary by region and even by neighborhood.
 For example, you may pay less for insurance if the house you buy is closer to a fire hydrant and a fire department.
 And living within a gated community may also reduce premiums slightly due to the extra layer of security at entrances and exits.